Student Discrimination and Title IX Complaint Procedure

-- mandatory reporting by the Department of Education for the Annual Security Report, in response to subpoenas or Freedom of Information Act requests, with proper/required redaction of personally identifiable information.
+- responses to Freedom of Information Act requests, with proper/required redaction of personally identifiable information.

 Records produced or collected pursuant to this procedure shall be maintained in accordance with federal and state law, including the Records Retention Schedules of the Library of Virginia, which implement the Virginia Public Records Act.

-- Whether the respondent has prior arrests, reports and/or complaints related to sexual harassment or misconduct or has any history of violent behavior;
+- Whether the respondent has prior arrests, reports and/or complaints related to discrimination, discriminatory harassment, retaliation or sexual misconduct or has any history of violent behavior;

 - Whether the respondent has a history of failing to comply with university protective measures, and/or any judicial protective order;